-- To ensure wherever possible their child's attendance rate is at least 95% - To keep requests for their child to be absent to a minimum - To offer a reason for any period of absence, preferably before the absence on the first day of absence - To ensure that their child arrives at school on time, properly dressed, with the right equipment to learn.
+- To ensure wherever possible their child's attendance is as close to 100% as possible and not less than 95%. - To keep requests for their child to be absent to a minimum - To offer a reason for any period of absence, preferably before the absence on the first day of absence - To ensure that their child arrives at school on time, properly dressed, with the right equipment to learn.
 A reason should be offered for lateness - To work closely with the school to resolve any problems that might impede a child's attendance - To take family holidays during school holiday periods and be aware that requests for holidays during term time will be refused and leave will only be granted by the Headteacher in exceptional circumstances - To be aware of curriculum requirements and be especially vigilant with regards to attendance during important academic times such as SATs and National Assessments. - To support the child and recognise their successes and achievements